Roly-poly fraudster O'Gorman took cash from gangland's heavy hitters

 It is understood that O'Gorman moved his offices into the family's Tassagart House mansion, beside the CityWest Hotel, and personally moved into the apartment out-houses on the grounds of the property as he put together his finance plan, which he promised would see Mansfield rise from the ashes.

-He convinced a number of criminals, including representatives of the warring sides in Dublin’s vicious gangland feud – the Kinahan Cartel and a dirty money banker believed to represent associates of Gerry 'the Monk' Hutch – to invest millions with him, claiming they were all going to make a killing on bullet resistant glass.
+He convinced a number of criminals, including representatives of the warring sides in Dublin’s vicious gangland feud – the Kinahan Cartel and a business man believed to represent associates of Gerry 'the Monk' Hutch – to invest millions with him, claiming they were all going to make a killing on bullet resistant glass.

 As pressure came on to repay a debt, it is understood he drew in other investors, including a drug dealer closely linked to George 'the Penguin' Mitchell, and used their funds to keep the wolves from the door.